-Greece: Energy sector privatizations tenders on hold3.
-April 2020. / SEE Energy News
+Greece: Energy sector privatizations tenders on hold, SEE Energy News

 Due to the impact of coronavirus outbreak on global economy, energy-sector privatizations that planned for launch in the second quarter are postponed, Greek privatization fund TAIPED announced.